 *Please check if this is required on the document checklist on the application form

 You can find out more information about the interview process and offers in the Admissions Policy and Procedure document.

-West Dean College is committed to ensuring that students are recruited, selected, taught, assessed and otherwise treated solely on their relevant merits and abilities.
+West Dean College of Arts and Conservation is committed to ensuring that students are recruited, selected, taught, assessed and otherwise treated solely on their relevant merits and abilities.
 The College supports the principle of equal opportunities and therefore no student will receive less favourable treatment on the grounds of disability, religion, race, colour, nationality, ethnic or national origins, political beliefs, age, sexual orientation, gender or marital status.

-The Admissions Policy and Procedures apply to all individuals applying to study on a Diploma or Degree Course at West Dean College, and all staff involved in any aspect of admissions within the College.
+The Admissions Policy and Procedures apply to all individuals applying to study on a Diploma or Degree Course at West Dean College of Arts and Conservation and all staff involved in any aspect of admissions within the College.

 Full details about the admissions process, including interviews and offers, can be found in the Admissions Policy and Procedures document.